Your teeth perform a number of jobs for you:

 You can lose all of your teeth any number of ways.
 It can happen as a result of an accident, an illness, gum disease or other reasons.
 Thanks to numerous advances in dental technologies and procedures, the undesirable effects of losing all, or many, of your teeth can be completely eliminated.

 Today, a few strategically placed implants that will preserve the jawbone and make your new dentures look, act and feel quite natural can be used.
 Patient satisfaction with dentures has skyrocketed since the implant procedure was perfected for dentures and partial dentures.
 No more loose dentures or sagging muscles that rapidly make the face appear much older.

-You may well have some good, strong teeth left, which can be saved and worked on to secure the full denture or partial denture.
+You may have some good, strong teeth left, which can be saved and be instrumental to secure a partial denture.
 If not, implants can be employed to preserve the jaw, stabilize the dentures and provide a more natural feel and greater comfort.

 There are many options to consider when getting dentures.
-Doctor McFarland will discuss these options with you, and make recommendations based on your specific condition and situation.
+Doctor McFarland and Doctor Aye will discuss these options with you, and make recommendations based on your specific condition and situation.